Discover what the RBNZ Bank Financial Strength Dashboard is. Can it help you pick a “safe bank” in New Zealand?

 The RBNZ has instead launched a website that summarises key data of each bank in New Zealand.
 The dashboard allows you to make a comparison of various measures between all the banks in New Zealand.

 The dashboard also includes a profile page for each bank.
-In time this will show the change in various measures from quarter to quarter for each bank.
+Now that over a year has passed since the dashboard was released, you can see the change in various measures from quarter to quarter for a bank.

 What Does the Bank Financial Strength Dashboard Measure?